tthorntone/AdNauseam-Wiki/FAQ.md

 The intent of this project is not to oppose online advertising categorically.
 We are instead attempting to bring to light a system that has overtaken the web, whereby Ads are just the tip of the iceberg and serve as a delivery system for a massive back-end surveillance architecture that tracks us continually.
 It is not advertising we are protesting, but advertising insofar as it represents a dominant means of tracking users without their consent.
 In fact, for sites who wish respectfully serve ads to their users, we recommend adopting the [EFF](https://www.eff.org)'s [Do Not Track](https://www.eff.org/dnt-policy) standard (and, incidentally, you will no longer be blocked by default in tools like AdNauseam or [PrivacyBadger](https://www.eff.org/privacybadger)).

-For those who argue that advertising drives consumerism, irresponsible consumption and other behaviors that threaten the survival of our species, we hear you.
-However it is not our intent to address such issues in this project.
+For those who argue that advertising drives consumerism, irresponsible consumption and other behaviors that threaten the survival of our species, **we hear you**.
+However it is not our intent to address such issues in this specific project.

 #### Isn't it safer just to use an adblocker?
 Why engage with ad-networks at all?